lukekavanagh/lukekavanagh.github.io/unit_2/ruby/week_4/README.md

 This week you get to start Ruby!
 These tutorials and exercises will help you build a basic Ruby toolkit.
 When working through the exercises, you may find it helpful to work with others from your cohort.

-In the first bit of the Ruby Foundations Tutorial, there's a video called "Installing Ruby".
-You can skip this video if you already have Ruby installed on your machine.

 If you need, you can review [these guidelines](../../../phase-0-handbook/submission-guidelines) on submitting challenges.

 Before starting this week's material, be sure to [fetch all curriculum changes](https://github.com/dev-academy-phase0/phase-0-handbook/blob/master/fetching-changes.md).